Ayomiposy/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4-listmorefiles will list the content of current working directory including hidden files script 5-listfilesdigitonly will list content of cuurent working directory in long format with user and group IDs script 6-firstdirectory will create a directory "my first directory" in the /tmp/ directory
+script 4-listmorefiles will list the content of current working directory including hidden files script 5-listfilesdigitonly will list content of cuurent working directory in long format with user and group IDs script 6-firstdirectory will create a directory "my first directory" in the /tmp/ directory script 7-movethatfile will move file from one directory to another